 Schedule Your Free Initial Consultation Today

 In many cases, property division is one of the most contentious aspects of a divorce.
 When a business is involved, matters become that much more complicated.
-This is why you should seek the counsel of an experienced and aggressive divorce attorney in Pasadena who can fight to protect your rights.
+This is why you should seek the counsel of an experienced and aggressive attorney in Pasadena who can fight to protect your rights.
 Gille Kaye Law Group, PC can provide expert representation from a Board Certified Specialist, so don’t wait to call.
 We have the skills and resources to safeguard your interests.

 Have questions about your divorce?
 Get the answers you need by calling us for a free consultation.